-Can the government authorities publish warnings or other information to users or suppliers?
+20 Can the government authorities publish warnings or other information to users or suppliers?

-The Consumer Safety Commission is entitled to bring any information that it deems necessary to the attention of the public (article L.224-2 of the Consumer Code).
+The Consumer Safety Commission is entitled to bring any information that it deems necessary to the attention of the public (new article L 534-5 of the Consumer Code, former article L.224-2 of the Consumer Code in application of law No. 2010-737 of 1 July 2010).